 Although Frankfurt is one of the biggest cities in the country it is not really one of the most popular tourist spots in Germany.
 Cities like Berlin, Munich and Cologne draw more tourists on average than Frankfurt.
 The city is a business hotspot and most people that travel to Frankfurt are there for business.
 This is not surprising regarding the fact that Frankfurt is the European banking capital.
 That said the city definitely has a cosmopolitan vibe and many expats from all over the world live in the big apple of Germany.

-In this blog about Frankfurt I will first tell you all about my trip, give you Frankfurt travel tips, some facts about the city, 16 unique things to do, a walking tour itinerary and some nice hotel recommendations.
+In this Frankfurt travel guide you will find multiple Frankfurt travel tips, some facts about the city, 16 unique things to do, a walking tour, an itinerary and some nice hotel recommendations. basically all you need to make the most of your city trip to Frankfurt.

 Best time to visit Frankfurt